Darrah History, Family Crest & Coats of Arms

 The surname Darrah was first found in Stirlingshire, where they held a family seat from ancient times.

-Important Dates for the Darrah family
+Early History of the Darrah family

 This web page shows only a small excerpt of our Darrah research.
 Another 141 words (10 lines of text) covering the years 1406, 1462, 1500, and 1784 are included under the topic Early Darrah History in all our PDF Extended History products and printed products wherever possible.